HTML <form> Tag

 In XHTML, the name attribute is deprecated.
 Use the global id attribute instead.

-Specifies the types of files that the server accepts (that can be submitted through a file upload)
+Specifies a comma-separated list of file types that the server accepts (that can be submitted through the file upload)

 |accept-charset||character_set||Specifies the character encodings that are to be used for the form submission|

 |action||URL||Specifies where to send the form-data when a form is submitted|

 |Specifies whether a form should have autocomplete on or off|

 |Specifies how the form-data should be encoded when submitting it to the server (only for method="post")|